3270 Extended Data Stream

 3270 Input Data

-characters either typed in by the terminal operator or originally sent
+characters either typed in by the terminal operator or originally

 outbound by the application.
-These characters are prefixed with various
+These characters are prefixed with

-3270 orders so that the application can ascertain relevant details, the
+3270 orders so that the application can ascertain relevant details,

 most important usually being the answer to "Which part of the screen